Skip to content

 How to Make Swirls in Homemade Soap: Step-by-Step

-2. Divide the soap batter.
-Pour it into several bowls, one for each color you’re planning to use.
+2. Divide the Batter: Split it into separate bowls for each color you’ll use.

 The Best Temperatures for Swirling Cold Process Soap